harrisalisha/gittest/README.md

 # gittest
 The purpose of this is to testing along the way learning to use git.
-This is git test instucted in coursera by Jogest K.Muppala
+This is git test instucted in Coursera by Jogest K.Muppala